gitdode/avrenv/README.md

 the most recent data set is stored in memory, from where it can be concurrently read by the same [Quarkus webapp](https://baloon.luniks.net) also serving the REST endpoint.
 When the access token is about to expire, the client program simply gets a new one instead of refreshing it.
-Like that, there will be always about 6-7 sessions for the same user in Keycloak, which seems to be acceptable.
+Like that, there will be about 6-7 sessions for the same user in Keycloak, which seems acceptable.